You have no items in your shopping cart.

-STEP 1: Make Cake Pop Filling, Paint Candy Coating in Molds
+STEP 1: Paint Candy Coating in Molds

-Use a paintbrush to dab a thick layer of dark chocolate coating on the eyes, nose and mouth of each skull mold, taking time to cover the areas thorougly.
+Use a paintbrush to dab a thick layer of dark chocolate coating on the eyes, nose and mouth of each skull mold, taking time to cover the areas thoroughly.
 Place the mold in the fridge for 5 minutes.

 Remove the mold from the fridge and then paint a thick layer of green on the entire inside of each cavity, creating a shell.
 Place the mold back into the fridge for 5 minutes to harden.
 Remove, hold up to the light, and touch up any areas that seem thin.